Contracting Closes at 11:59pm Friday, May 1st.

 Course Modality

-The choice to take all course work online must be made prior to signing the University Housing contract.
-The election to move to all online course after the contract started would not be an approved cancellation reason.
+The choice to take all course work online must be made prior to signing the University Housing Contract.
+The election to move to all online courses after the Contract starts would not be an approved reason for cancellation.

 Commuting/Living Off-Campus

-The choice to commute from the home or live off-campus must be made prior to signing the University Housing contract.
+The choice to commute from home or live off-campus must be made prior to signing the University Housing Contract.

 1. Have you provided documentation supporting your reason for cancellation?